Here brings us to the last civilised spot upon the river Rule. Even, I might add, a final resting place for some, as it houses an ancient graveyard.

 The farm then passed to the present owners who have had the farm for about forty years.
 They dont make whisky.
 But they do grow wheat - which becomes whisky sometimes...

-There was once a chapel here, but while there is nothing visible to suggest where it's location was a number of old maps and documents suggest it was directly above the well that cures leprosy, near a current laurel bush growing in the graveyard.
+There was once a chapel here, but while there is nothing visible to suggest where it's location was a number of old maps and documents suggest it was directly above the well that cures leprosy.
 The graveyard is still there though.

 The farm's hospital existed at the same time as the chapel, documented as existing in 1425, but I'm not sure how long a chapel on the site had existed for before this.
 The church was destroyed in 1545 by the Earl of Hertford and his army.

 According to Ian Cowen & David Easson in 'Medieval Religious Houses, Scotland' (1976) the hospital at Rulemouth (an older name for Spittal-on-Rule) was for lepers, and was known as the hospital of St Mary in Teviotdale in 1510.
 This book confirms that Spittal was one of the places burned by the Earl of Hertford (nasty man) in 1545. (p189-90)